 Traditionally, text and images were printed on pharmaceutical products to convey important information.
 In recent years, the use of smart labels allows the developer to convey a greater amount of information about the product to the consumers, without the need for additional packaging space.
-It is worth noting that smart labels contain a transponder code which can be read by sophisticated devices, including radio frequency identification device (RFID) tags and near-field communication (NFC) chips.
-While most smartphones can read NFC chips, RFID tags can only be read by specialized receivers.
+It is worth noting that smart labels contain a transponder code which can be read by sophisticated devices, including radio frequency identification device (RFID Smart Labels) tags and near-field communication (NFC Tags) chips.
+While most smartphones can read NFC Tags, RFID Smart Labels can only be read by specialized receivers.
 Further, smart labels play a critical role in the manufacturing of pharmaceuticals.
 Some of the ways in which smart labels can aid the pharmaceutical production process include enhancing productivity and accuracy, managing inventory, and maintaining the quality of products.

 Types of Smart Label

 There are various types of smart labels which function in different frequency ranges and eases the workload of healthcare professionals and stakeholders in this domain.
 Details related to key types of smart labels have been mentioned in the subsequent section.